miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

-5. what's the point of an iterator (ex: repository iterator below) ? it sais
+5. what's the point of an iterator (ex: repository iterator below) ? traverses a data structure? meaning a dictionary/list/matrix/list of lists? couldn't we do that in a for loop as well with the help of getters/setters/property?

 OOP questions